ostamo1/100daysofcode/README.md

 i also decided to make a modules directory for importing
 and make a directory structure for days as to keep the main
 directory cleaner.I may keep some projects in the main directory

+Day 8 of #100DaysofCode
+Learned how to encode and decode a ceaser cipher

+Day 9 of #100DaysofCode
+Learned about dictionaries but now i need to slow down
+100 days of code as i am studying for a certification so this
+may not be a daily update